E-commerce Unit Economics: The Metrics That Actually Matter

 What It Is

-LTV:CAC ratio measures how much lifetime value you generate for each dollar spent on acquisition.
-It is the single best indicator of unit economics health.
+LTV:CAC measures how much lifetime value you get for each dollar spent on acquisition.
+It's the single best indicator of unit economics health.

 How to Calculate It